 C) What to do if your cat begs nonstop

-- Split meals into smaller portions (same daily calories).
+- Split meals into smaller portions without changing total daily calories

 9) Common mistakes that slow weight loss

-- Crash dieting: unsafe and increases fatty liver risk.
+- Crash dieting: unsafe and can trigger fatty liver

-- Not separating cats: “double meals” are common in multi-cat homes.
+- Not separating cats: accidental double-feeding is common

-- Skipping vet input: especially if weight gain was rapid or activity suddenly dropped.
+- Skipping vet input: especially when appetite or activity also changed

 10) Mini scenarios (real-life solutions)